AlexanderSchuetz97/jni-simple/README.md

     let meth1 = env.GetStaticMethodID(class, "methodWith1IntParams", "(I)V");
     let meth2 = env.GetStaticMethodID(class, "methodWith2IntParams", "(II)V");
     let meth3 = env.GetStaticMethodID(class, "methodWith3IntParams", "(III)V");
-    //for example: public static void methodWith4IntParams(int a, int b, int c, int d) {}
+    //for example, public static void methodWith4IntParams(int a, int b, int c, int d) {}
     let meth4 = env.GetStaticMethodID(class, "methodWith4IntParams", "(IIII)V");

     //Variant 1: Variadic up-calls:
-    //BE CAREFUL, this method is sensitive to difference between i32/i16/i8 etc.
+    //BE CAREFUL, this method is sensitive to the difference between i32/i16/i8 etc.
     //So always specify the type so that it matches the type of the Java Method.
     //Letting the compiler choose the type may or may not work!
     //Passing a different argument than what the Java Method has is UB!
     //A sealed trait ensures that only parameters that the JVM can understand can be passed here
-    //So for example accidentally passing a &str to these methods will not compile. env.CallStaticVoidMethod0(class, meth0);
+    //So for example, accidentally passing a &str to these methods will not compile. env.CallStaticVoidMethod0(class, meth0);
     env.CallStaticVoidMethod1(class, meth1, 1i32);
     env.CallStaticVoidMethod2(class, meth2, 1i32, 2i32);